Nonreciprocal Bistability in Coupled Nonlinear Cavity Magnonics: Magnonic nonreciprocity without magnon driving

-Figure \ref{fig3} shows the behavior of the scaled magnon number with the frequency detuning $\Delta$ of the PDC or MC when the critical condition in Eq.~(\ref{eq20}) is unbroken or broken, where we set $\Delta_1=\Delta_2=\Delta$ and $P_1=P_2=100$ mW.
-When the critical condition is unbroken, the magnon number behaves reciprocally to the driving field on the PDC or MC [see Fig.~\ref{fig3}(a)], as predicted theoretically.
-By varying $\Delta$, the magnon number displays a two-peak profile [see Fig.~\ref{fig3}(a)].
-This is because tweaking $\Delta$ is equal to changing the coupling strength $J$ [see Eq.~(\ref{eq20})].
-The larger $\Delta$, the stronger $J$, resulting in two polaritons via mixing the PDC and MC.
-The positions of two peaks correspond to the eigenfrequencies of two polaritons.
-When the critical condition is broken via breaking $J\neq J_c$ or $\lambda\neq \lambda_c$, the magnon number not only has a two-peak profile, but also behaves nonreciprocally [see Figs.~\ref{fig3}(b-d)].
-When only the coupling strength $J$ is broken ($J\neq J_c$ while $\lambda=\lambda_c$), the parameter space of $\Delta$ for observing the magnonic nonreciprocity is broader than the case of breaking the parametric strength only ($\lambda=\lambda_c$ while $J= J_c$), via comparing Figs.~\ref{fig3}(b) and \ref{fig3}(c).
-Furthermore, the nonreciprocity caused by breaking $J$ is significantly stronger at two peaks than that induced by breaking $\lambda$, but as one approaches the near resonance ($\Delta\approx0$), the situation reverses.
-Actually, the cooperative effect of breaking $J$ and $\lambda$ both yields the better nonreciprocity and broader parameter range [see Fig.~\ref{fig3}(d)].
+Figure \ref{fig3} shows the behavior of the scaled magnon number as a function of the frequency detuning $\Delta$ of the PDC or MC when the critical condition in Eq.~(\ref{eq20}) is either satisfied or violated, with $\Delta_1 = \Delta_2 = \Delta$ and $P_1 = P_2 = 100$~mW.
+When the critical condition is unbroken, the magnon number behaves reciprocally with respect to the driving field on the PDC or MC [see Fig.~\ref{fig3}(a)], as predicted theoretically. {By varying $\Delta$, the magnon number exhibits a two-peak profile [Fig.~\ref{fig3}(a)].
+This occurs because $\Delta$ is chosen to be comparable to the coupling strength $J$ [see Eq.~(\ref{eq20})].
+As $\Delta$ increases, the effective coupling $J$ becomes stronger, leading to the formation of two polaritons through the hybridization of the PDC and MC modes.
+The positions of the two peaks correspond to the eigenfrequencies of these polaritons.} When the critical condition is broken by setting $J \neq J_c$ or $\lambda \neq \lambda_c$, the magnon number not only retains the two-peak structure but also exhibits nonreciprocity [Figs.~\ref{fig3}(b--d)].
+When only the coupling strength is detuned ($J \neq J_c$ while $\lambda = \lambda_c$), the parameter range of $\Delta$ over which magnonic nonreciprocity is observed is broader than in the case of detuning the parametric strength alone ($\lambda \neq \lambda_c$ while $J = J_c$), as shown by comparing Figs.~\ref{fig3}(b) and \ref{fig3}(c).
+Moreover, the nonreciprocity induced by breaking $J$ is significantly stronger at the two peaks than that caused by breaking $\lambda$, although near resonance ($\Delta \approx 0$), the trend reverses.
+The cooperative effect of simultaneously detuning both $J$ and $\lambda$ yields the strongest nonreciprocity over the widest parameter range [see Fig.~\ref{fig3}(d)].